Apparatus (journal): Scope

 Apparatus covers a full range of digital and analogue media in the countries of Central, Eastern, and South-Eastern Europe including Russia (early technical media, film, radio, television, video, internet, DVD, etc.).
 The journal publishes both current and historical research, theoretical and empirical studies alike.

 Language Policy

 Apparatus publishes articles in English as well as in other languages of the region.
 All of the abstracts are available in three languages – English, German, and Russian.
 Up until now Apparatus has published articles in English, German, Polish, Czech, Ukrainian and Russian.

 Special Issues

+Decolonising the (Post-)Soviet Screen I. No. 17 (2023) and Decolonising the (Post-)Soviet Screen II.
+No. 18 (2024).
+Edited by Heleen Gerritsen.